yelouafi/cfrp/README.md

 Don't ask me about Side Effects and Hot reload/Time travel.
 I'm not on that stage yet.

-So in the current actual implementation: Observable (in the Ko and MobX sense) + Reducer (in the Redux sense) = Behavior
+So in the current actual implementation:

+> Observable (in the Ko and MobX sense) + Reducer (in the Redux sense) = Behavior

-A behavior is much like a Redux reducer in the sens it entirely depends on a Reducer for the update logic; Unlike Mobx/Ko Observables you can not set the value of an Observable directly but you have to declare the entire logic on the Creation
+A behavior is much like a Redux reducer in the sense it entirely depends on a Reducer for the update logic; Unlike Mobx/Ko Observables you can not set the value of an Observable directly but you have to declare the entire logic on the Creation

 A behavior is also much like a Mobx/Ko observable because you can react to its state changes.
-Advantage is that in scenarios like
+The advantage is that in scenarios like
-React Rendering you can get finer grained subscription.
+React Rendering you can get finer grained subscriptione (In Redux you can also subscribe to state change but you'll have to perform shallow comparisons to determine which parts have changed [like implemented in react-redux]).

 ```js